mercmobily/simpleDeclare/README.md

 * The `BaseClass` class/constructor function as its "base class".
 * A new constructor method.
 Note that _both_ the `BaseClass` and the `DerivedClass` constructors will be called, in the right order, when you use `DerivedClass` as a constructor.
 In this particular case, `this.a` is changed by `DerivedClass`' constructor.
 * A redefined `assignA()` method, using `this.inherited()` to call the "original" `assignA` method.
 Note that in this example, it just prints out the original return value, and returns 2000.
+Also note that you need to use named functions for methods that called `this.inherited()`, and pass a reference to the function as the first arguments to `this.inherited`.
 * A new async method, called `asyncMethod()`, that will use `this.inheritedAsync()` to call `BaseClass`' original one
 * `BaseClass`' class methods are copied over to `DerivedClass`.
 So, `classMethod()` is available in `DerivedClass` even though it was only defined in `BaseClass`.